 Yes, Chaverim is a program for developmentally disabled people.
-Most of our members have one or more of the following disabilities: autism, mental retardation, cerebral palsy, epilepsy, learning disabilities, and anxiety disorders.
+Most of our members have one or more of the following disabilities: autism, MMR, cerebral palsy, epilepsy, learning disabilities, and anxiety disorders.

 Does a person have to be Jewish to join Chaverim?

 Why are there monthly dues and how much are they?
 What if someone cannot afford them?